nacil4/kooroshariyaee.github.io/_pages/about.md

 My research on words’ variants extends to the domain of morphophonology.
 In a research on Persian, I am investigating vowel hiatus repair strategies at the stem-suffix boundary, resulting in variable word forms.
 In particular, I examine how various factors (suffix length, vowel quality, paradigmatic contrast) constrain the architecture of hiatus variability in Persian.

 I am also interested in the phonetic documentation of underrepresented languages and dialects.
 I have been part of a research team working on the description and documentation of guttural sounds in Emirate Arabic, Lebanese Western Armenian, and Iraqi Central (Sorani) Kurdish.
-In this project, we have also been examining the reliability of online methods of acoustic data collection, with the goal of contributing to the methodological aspects of phonetic language documentation.
+In this project, we have also been examining the reliability of online methods of acoustic data collection, with the goal of contributing to the methodological aspects of phonetic documentation of languages.